yliess86/NeRF/README.md

 You first need to activate [Jupyter Notebook Widgets](https://ipywidgets.readthedocs.io/en/latest/user_install.html).
 Then, start the [nerf.ipynb](nerf.ipynb) notebook `jupyter notebook nerf.ipynb`.
-Run all the Cells and you will be granted with GUIs allowing you to config, train and perform inference on `Blender Scenes Dataset`.
+Run all the Cells and you will be granted with GUIs allowing you to configure, train and perform inference on `Blender Scenes Dataset`.

 *Manual*